BEHAVIOR GUIDE · FIELD MANUAL·VOL. I · ISSUE 25 · MAY 2026

 Selective Hearing

 The dog responds perfectly for your trainer, your dog walker, your friend, and your in-laws.
-But for you specifically, they go deaf.
-This isn’t personal in the way it feels.
+However, for you specifically, they go deaf.
+In fact, this isn’t personal in the way it feels.
 Per the research, adolescent dogs disproportionately resist their primary caregivers.
 It’s the same reason teenagers behave better for aunts than parents.
-So the bond is the cause, not the absence of one.
+The bond is the cause, not the absence of one.

 03